hsinlei/R-studio/README.md

 # R-studio

-Microsoft: DAT209x Programming in R for Data Science
+Exercises and quizzes of Microsoft: DAT209x Programming in R for Data Science